Thomas H. Chilton: Personal

 Chilton spoke fluent French and enjoyed classical music.
 He had a collection of photographic slides from his world travels.
-As a boy Tomas began the hobby of collecting automobile license plates.
+As a boy Thomas began the hobby of collecting automobile license plates.
 Eventually, he was recognized as having the world's largest collection (some 4,500) from all over the United States and around the world.
 In 1967, an article about this amazing collection appeared in Sports Illustrated.
 His first wife was Cherridah McLemore and after her death, he married Elizabeth C. Rinehart, who, along with her late husband, had been friends of the Chiltons for decades.

 Thomas H. Chilton is a grandson of William Parish Chilton, a member of the congress of the Confederate States of America and the Chief Justice of the Alabama Supreme Court.
 In 1967 he published a genealogical reference called "Antecedents and Descendants of William Parish Chilton, 1810 - 1871". " Bart Chilton, a former commissioner on the Commodity Futures Trading Commission, is his grandson.